 Program Overview: Deepen your connection to Yosemite by donating your time and talents to help the park.
-During this Stewardship weekend, you will donate your time working on a stewardship project for the National Park Service on your first two days, then enjoy a naturalist led hike the following day.
+During this Stewardship weekend, you will donate your time working on a stewardship project for the National Park Service on your first day, then enjoy a naturalist led hike the following day.

 Projects have varying fitness levels and often requiring physically demanding work.
 We will update the website with the project description at a later date.
 Different options include working with the Trails Crew or Vegetation and Ecological Restoration branch of NPS.